Hanover (horse)

-Hanover (1884–1899) was a champion American Thoroughbred racehorse won his first 17 races.
+Hanover (1884–1899) was a champion American Thoroughbred racehorse, who won his first 17 races.
 He was the last American stallion to be the leading sire in North America for four consecutive years until Bold Ruler achieved the feat in 1965.

 Background

 Hanover was a chestnut colt bred at Colonel E. Clay's Runnymede Farm.
 Hanover was by Hindoo from Bourbon Belle by Bonnie Scotland.
 At the farm's yearling sale in May 1885, Hanover was sold to the Dwyer Brothers Stable for $1,250, where he joined Tremont, a very precocious two-year-old also born in 1884.

 Racing record

 Trained by Frank McCabe, at age two, Hanover won all three races he contested: the Hopeful Stakes, the July Stakes, and the Sapling Stakes.
 With Tremont retired, the Dwyers turned to Hanover as the mainstay for the Dwyer Stable.
 Hanover started in 27 races at the age of three, racing at distances ranging from four furlongs (800 m) to two miles (3,200 m.), he won 20 times (including the Belmont Stakes by 15 lengths) and finished out of the money only once.
 Before finishing his first two seasons of racing, Hanover had won 17 consecutive races.

 After several losses at age four, and an obvious lameness to the right forefoot, Hanover was nerved and given the remainder of the year to recover.
 At age five, he lost three times in his first four starts, but finished the season with 9 wins from his 17 race starts.
 For most of his racing career, Hanover raced against older and top-class horses while conceding them large weights.
 Hanover stopped racing as America's greatest earner with a career total of $118,887.
 From his 50 starts, he won 32 races, was second 14 times, and finished third twice, only unplaced twice.